 Declutter your work space

 Part of self-care is identifying things that stress you out and finding ways to adjust.
-When it comes to our work space, being disorganized and cluttered can cause major stress and anxiety.
-It’s important to find an organizational system that works for you.
-Keep a note pad close by to write things down as they come up.
+When it comes to our workspace, being disorganized and cluttered can cause major stress and anxiety.
+So not only is it important to find an organizational system that works for you, but you’ll also find that removing any unnecessary clutter will do you the world of good too.
+Contacting somewhere like this Rubbish collection Melbourne company will remove any rubbish that you have so you don’t have to, allowing you to focus on organizing the rest of your workspace, as well as allowing you to get into the best possible frame of mind.
+Keep a notepad close by to write things down as they come up.
 File things away when they’re finished to get them off your desk.
 Create a clear space for what you’re presently working on.
 Learning to prioritize tasks is also helpful.
-Designate some time every day to declutter and re-organize your work space.
+Designate some time every day to declutter and re-organize your workspace.

-We find it helpful to have one or two things in our work space that remind us to take care of ourselves.
-It can be an inspirational quote, a photo of your family, or a tropical beaches wall calendar.
-Whatever it is, keep something around that makes you smile and helps you find ease in the midst of your work day.
+We find it helpful to have one or two things in our workspace that remind us to take care of ourselves.
+It can be an inspirational quote, a photo of your family, or a tropical beach wall calendar.
+Whatever it is, keep something around that makes you smile and helps you find ease in the midst of your workday.
 When things get hectic and stressful, it’s nice to have something calming to turn to.

 These are just a handful of self-care ideas you can use to take care of YOU in the workplace.
 Try them out and see what happens.
 Everyone is different and our work environments can be challenging.
 Take what works for you and toss the rest.
 Find something to get you through the day so you can get home and take that bubble bath.